sphinx-contrib/vhs/docs/source/index.rst

       Look, a small :ref:`gif <gif-reference>`!
 Isn't it cute?

-Finally, if you'd rather keep tape contents in your RST files, there's the **vhs-inline**.
+There's also **vhs-inline**, which lets you paste a small tape right into your documentation.
 It also works like a figure_, but, well, you won't be able to caption it:

 .. code-block:: rst